jay-johnson/ruby-luhn-checker-for-credit-card-validation/README.md

   ```

 ## Design Details

-I went with a simple 3 class system that has a general control flow:
+This repository uses 3 classes to handle validating credit cards and updating account balances.
+The general control flow is:

     run_processor (Determine Input Mode: STDIN or single-file)